lowlydba/mentalhealth.day/docs/index.md

 ## Need more than just a day off?

 For urgent help in the United States, dial 988 to reach the [Suicide & Crisis Lifeline][988].
-For international resources, check [here][twloha].
+For outside the US, check [To Write Love On Her Arms' international resources][twloha].

 Seek professional help if you are experiencing severe or distressing symptoms that have lasted 2 weeks or more, such as: